Abu Camp: Our full report

 Usual board basis: Full Board

-A light breakfast is served at the elephant’s enclosure – eggs to order, cereals, fruit and a variety of muffins, pancakes and scones with jams and various spreads are all on offer.
+A light breakfast is served at the elephants' enclosure or around the camp fire; cereals, fruit and a variety of muffins, croissants, pancakes and scones with jams and various spreads are all on offer.

-Lunch began with a green pea soup with freshly baked bread rolls.
-The main course was beef lasagna which was very tasty indeed.
-All accompanied by green salad and plenty of dressing.
+Lunch began with a green-pea soup with freshly baked bread rolls.
+The main course was a tasty beef lasagna, accompanied by a green salad with plenty of dressing.

-The selection of wine at Abu is very varied and all of the meals were accompanied by a very well suited vintage.
+The selection of wine at Abu is varied and lunch and dinner were accompanied by a well-suited vintage.